cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ### Create `StylizeImage()` Method

-#### Process Input Image
+We'll create a new method to handle stylizing individual frames from the camera.
+This method will take in the `src` `RenderTexture` from the game camera and copy the stylized image back into that same `RenderTexture`.

-#### Perform Inference
+#### Method Steps:

+1. Resize the camera input to the `targetHeight`

+   If the height of `src` is larger than the `targetHeight`, we'll calculate the new dimensions to downscale the camera input.
+We'll then adjust the new dimensions to be multiples of 8.
+This is to make sure we don't loose parts of the image after applying the processing steps with the `Compute shader`.

+2. Apply preprocessing steps to the image

+   We'll call the `ProcessImage()` method and pass `rTex` along with the name for the `ProcessInput()` method in the `ComputeShader`.
+The result will be stored in `rTex`.

+3. Execute the model

-We'll then use the `engine.Execute()` method to run the model with the current `input`.
+   We'll use the `engine.Execute()` method to run the model with the current `input`.
 We can store the raw output from the model in a new `Tensor`.

-#### Process the  Output

-We need to process the raw output from the model before we can display it to the user.
-We'll first copy the model output to sdfklja.
+4. Apply the postprocessing steps to the model output

+   We'll call the `ProcessImage()` method and pass `rTex` along with the name for the `ProcessOutput()` method in the `ComputeShader`.
+The result will be stored in `rTex`.

+5. Copy the stylized image to the `src` `RenderTexture`

+   We'll use the `Graphics.Blit()` method to copy the final stylized image into the `src` `RenderTexure`.

+6. Release the temporary `RenderTexture`

+   Finally, we'll release the temporary `RenderTexture`.

 #### Complete Method

 ![unity-StylizeImage-method](..\images\end-to-end-in-game-style-transfer-tutorial\unity-StylizeImage-method.png)